-The Payne Program expects to award up to ten fellowships in 2021.
+The Payne Program expects to award up to fifteen fellowships in 2021.
 A panel of individuals with experience in the USAID Foreign Service and academia makes selections for the Payne Fellowship.
 The selection panel will consider candidates’ academic work, statements of interest, letters of recommendation, and honors and awards, as well as their community, extracurricular, and leadership activities.
 Consideration will be given to qualified applicants who, in addition to outstanding leadership skills and academic achievement, demonstrate financial need.

 The Payne selection panel will choose finalists in the beginning of December 2020.
 Candidates selected for final consideration will be invited to Washington, D.C. for interviews in mid-January.
 The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
 The program will strive to complete the selection process and make offers to ten fellows soon after the interview.